sfmskywalker/Orchard-Off-The-Grid/Layouts/12 - Chapter 11 - Snippets.md

 </div>
 ```

 Notice that I'm chaining the `DisplayedAs` and `WithDescription` methods.
-The fluent API prevents us from having to first instantiate a snippet field, initializing it with desired values, and then render it.
+The fluent API enables us to do everything in a single line, rather than having to first instantiate a snippet field, initializing it with desired values, and then render it.

 With this snippet in place, all we need to do next is make sure that the *Layout Snippets* feature is enabled and add the `Jumbotron` element to our canvas.